fdosani/better-interviews/docs/interviewing_options.md

 - Less anxiety for the candidate
 - Removes the power imbalance that can occur in whiteboard style interview.
 - Shows the candidates passions outside their core work or job.
+- Can lessen burden on candidate as it utilizes existing work, and the only effort might might involve reviewing the code if it has been a while.

 #### Cons

 - Possibility of candidates plagiarizing work
 - Not everyone has hobby projects which they can show off
-- Again this could indirectly discriminate against some candidates who do not have the time outside of work (family, children, etc.)
+- Again this could indirectly discriminate against some candidates who do not have the time outside of work (family, children, caregiver, religious commitments etc.)
 - project may not be relevant to the job at hand therefore making it hard to evaluate the candidates skill set